 Researchers in stellar astronomy make use of the facilities at Apache Point Observatory and have obtained time on the Keck telescopes, Gemini, and NOAO telescopes in both Arizona and Chile.
 Continuing research projects also include using the Hubble Space Telescope to obtain parallaxes of both cataclysmic variables and galactic Cepheid variables in order to obtain accurate distances to these objects.

-Members of the Solar, Stellar, and Exoplanetary group include the following:
+Members of the Solar and Stellar group include the following: